 In addition to the core study songs of SongWorks, a variety of repertoire is welcome.
 Please be sure to research the history and meaning of any repertoire you are considering to ensure it is authentic and culturally affirming.

 Overall range of conference topics and variety of activity types are considered in the selection process.
 Suggestions from past Conference feedback include:

 - Culturally responsive and inclusive music and movement

 - SongWorks for parents/grandparents, autistic students, pre-schoolers, or teaching in a private student setting

 - Song writing for students

 We look forward to receiving and reading your proposal!
 You will be notified of the status of your proposal no later than November 20, 2022.

-* All rates require current or new SWEA membership, and include luncheons on both days and Saturday night banquet
+Member rates require current or new SWEA membership.
+All rates include luncheons on both days and Saturday night banquet.

 Accommodations are available at the Boston Marriott Newton for $129/night plus taxes and fees.
 This special group rate is available through March 2, 2023.

-Refunds and Cancellation: Registrants canceling on or before March 21 will receive a full refund of registration and banquet fees.
-Registrants canceling after March 21 will receive a refund of registration fees, less the cost of included lunches and optional banquet.
+Refunds and Cancellation: Registrants canceling on or before March 5 will receive a full refund of registration fees.
 Membership dues are non-refundable.
 Alternatively, you may choose to donate these fees to support SWEA.
 Contact SWEA Registrar Alice Nordquist (email@example.com) if you wish to cancel your registration.